solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 Azure resources.
 Bicep files define the infrastructure to deploy to Azure, and then use that file throughout the development lifecycle to repeatedly deploy infrastructure changes.
-This ensures that resources are deployed in a consistent manner.
+This ensures that resources are deployed consistently.

 [Explore the Bicep template benefits]

+![This image demonstrates part of a sample Bicep template for provisioning PaaS MySQL.]

 ##### Terraform

 [Hashicorp Terraform] is an open-source tool for provisioning and managing cloud infrastructure.
-[Terraform] is adept at deploying an infrastructure across multiple cloud providers.
+[Terraform] is adept at deploying infrastructure across multiple cloud providers.
 It enables developers to use consistent tooling to manage each infrastructure definition.

+![This image demonstrates part of a sample Terraform template for provisioning PaaS MySQL.]

 #### Other tips